 Hi!
 My name is Evangeline and I'm a graduate of the CalArts acting MFA program.
+I am a faculty member in the Acting department at New York Film Academy.
 I have taught extensively throughout Los Angeles and the Bay Area, in after school programs, summer camps and private homes.
 My work is based in the idea that the imagination is the actor's best friend, and I focus on enabling my students to engage their fullest creative potential.
 I also think of acting as highly physical work; my training integrates body, voice and mind to create powerful stage and screen presence.
 I work with my students to dismantle insecurities and build confidence in all aspects of the craft of acting.

 I find it thrilling to enable my students to experience breakthroughs and make discoveries about capabilities they didn't know they had.
 I always learn when I teach.
 I take great joy in acting and it is utterly inspiring and enlivening to me to share that gift with others.

 Evangeline is specific in her critique and supportive in her approach. :)

 My sessions with Evangeline are extremely fun and useful.
 She always helps me get deeper into my body, her intelligence and technique and razor sharp, and I always feel like a smarter actor after working with her.
 Highly recommended!

 Evangeline is an amazing acting teacher who combines nurturing encouragement with masterful technique.
 She has a way of describing things that is not only unique, but helps me break through my blocks.
 Her insight is invaluable.
 She has an intelligence for seeing things I didn't see in a scene or monologue and improving them greatly.
 I love her balance of technique and artistry insight.
 Sometimes as an actor and artist, dealing with the world and rejection, I find myself stunted, but Evangeline's kind but firm approach to acting as artistry gave me the push and the insight to move forward and grow.